Inestimablegift/hello-world/README.md

 # hello-world
+Hi there,

-This is the beginning of learning how to use git
+I am learning how to use the Github.
+I hope to catch up on time